ot4i/iib-docker/README.md

 # License

 The Dockerfile and associated scripts are licensed under the [Eclipse Public License 1.0](./LICENSE).
+Licenses for the products installed within the images are as follows:

-IBM Integration Bus for Developers is licensed under the IBM International License Agreement for Non-Warranted Programs.
+ - IBM Integration Bus for Developers is licensed under the IBM International License Agreement for Non-Warranted Programs.
 This license may be viewed from the image using the `LICENSE=view` environment variable as described above.
+ - IBM MQ Advanced for Developers is licensed under the IBM International License Agreement for Non-Warranted Programs.
+This license may be viewed from the image using the `LICENSE=view` environment variable as described above.
+ - License information for Ubuntu packages may be found in `/usr/share/doc/${package}/copyright`

 Note that this license does not permit further distribution.